 If you have COVID-19 and choose to express breast milk:

-- Follow recommendations for proper pump cleaning after each use, cleaning all parts that come into contact with breast milk.
+- Follow recommendations for proper pump cleaning after each use.
+Clean all parts of the pump that come into contact with breast milk.

 Academy of Breastfeeding Medicine